Olaf Johannessen (sport shooter)

 Olaf Johannessen (14 May 1890 - 15 November 1977) was a Norwegian shooter who competed in the early 20th century in rifle shooting.
 He was born and died in Hamar.
 At the 1924 Summer Olympics he finished eighth in the free rifle team event, and also competed in the 600 metre free rifle and the 50 metre rifle, prone events.

+Johannessen lived his entire life in Hamar, and died there on November 15, 1977.